cairo-book/cairo-book/src/appendix-08-common-starknet-error-messages.md

 # Appendix A - Common Starknet Error Messages

-Similarly to Cairo common error messages, a few errors are encountered very oftenly, and it is worth listing them in a dedicated appendix.
+Similarly to Cairo common error messages, a few errors are encountered very often, and it is worth listing them in a dedicated appendix.

 ## General Error Messages